yoshisuga/MAME4iOS/README.md

 ### In-Game

-- Coin + Start together: Open MAME in-game menu for input remapping
+- Coin: `SELECT/COIN` for Player 1
+- Start: `START` for Player 1
-- Option: Open the Settings menu
+- Menu: Open the MAME4iOS menu
 - Exit: Exit the game

 ## Adding ROMs to MAME